Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Preliminaries

-Robust distributed optimization algorithms aim to achieve $(f,\rho,\text{empirical})$-resilience.
+\paragraph{Background on robust distributed optimization.} Robust distributed optimization algorithms aim to achieve $(f,\rho,\text{empirical})$-resilience.
 They are typically adaptations of standard first-order iterative optimization algorithms like gradient descent ($\mathrm{GD}$) or stochastic gradient descent ($\mathrm{SGD}$).
-These algorithms are made robust by replacing the server-side averaging operator by a robust aggregation rule $F: (\mb{R}^d)^{n} \to \mb{R}^d$~\cite{gerraoui-byzantine-primer}.
-Formally, given a learning rate $\gamma$, the parameter $\theta_t$ at iteration $t \in \{0, \ldots, T-1\}$ is updated as follows:
+These algorithms are made resilient by replacing the server-side averaging operator by a robust aggregation rule $F: (\mb{R}^d)^{n} \to \mb{R}^d$~\citep{gerraoui-byzantine-primer}.
+Formally, given a learning rate $\gamma$, the parameter $\theta_t$ at iteration $t \in \{0, \ldots, T-1\}$ is updated as follows